Nicolas Bourbaki

 The group's name derives from the 19th century French general Charles-Denis Bourbaki, who had a career of successful military campaigns before suffering a dramatic loss in the Franco-Prussian War.
 The name was therefore familiar to early 20th-century French students.
 Weil remembered an ENS student prank in which an upperclassman posed as a professor and presented a "theorem of Bourbaki"; the name was later adopted.

 The Bourbaki group holds regular private conferences for the purpose of drafting and expanding the Éléments.
 Topics are assigned to subcommittees, drafts are debated, and unanimous agreement is required before a text is deemed fit for publication.
 Although slow and labor-intensive, the process results in a work which meets the group's standards for rigour and generality.
 The group is also associated with the Séminaire Bourbaki, a regular series of lectures presented by members and non-members of the group, also published and disseminated as written documents.
 Bourbaki maintains an office at the ENS.

 Nicolas Bourbaki was influential in 20th-century mathematics, particularly during the middle of the century when volumes of the Éléments appeared frequently.
 The group is noted among mathematicians for its rigorous presentation and for introducing the notion of a mathematical structure, an idea related to the broader, interdisciplinary concept of structuralism.
 Bourbaki's work informed the New Math, a trend in elementary math education during the 1960s.
 Although the group remains active, its influence is considered to have declined due to infrequent publication of new volumes of the Éléments.
-The collective's most recent publication appeared in 2019, treating spectral theory (and a further volume on the same topic is due in spring 2023).
+However, since 2012 the group has published four new (or significantly revised) volumes, the most recent in 2023 (treating spectral theory).
+Moreover, at least three further volumes are under preparation.

 Background

-Charles-Denis Sauter Bourbaki was born on 22 April 1816 in Pau, France, to a family of Greek origin.
-He became a successful general during the era of Napoleon III, serving in the Crimean War and other conflicts.
-During the Franco-Prussian war however, Charles-Denis Bourbaki suffered a major defeat.
-At the time of the Siege of Metz, he was lured to Britain on false pretenses of a peace conference, and upon return to the continent he was tasked with lifting the Siege of Belfort, an effort which failed.
-Charles-Denis Bourbaki was forced to retreat with his army—the Armée de l'Est—across the Swiss border.
-The force was disarmed by the Swiss, and the general unsuccessfully attempted suicide.
-Charles-Denis Bourbaki later died on 27 September 1897, and the dramatic story of his defeat entered the French consciousness.
+Charles-Denis Sauter Bourbaki was a successful general during the era of Napoleon III, serving in the Crimean War and other conflicts.
+During the Franco-Prussian war however, Charles-Denis Bourbaki suffered a major defeat in which the Armée de l'Est, under his command, retreated across the Swiss border and was disarmed.
+The general unsuccessfully attempted suicide.
+The dramatic story of his defeat was known in the French popular consciousness following his death.